Hengle/Folkvangr/Documents/script.md

 The fight becomes more desperate as she tries to keep out of the creature's grasp.
 It is a futile effort since she is unarmed and the creature is far stronger and larger.
+It shakes her around and slams her into the rocks a few times.

 She breaks free again and reaches the knife with her left hand.
 She lashes out at the creature and injures it.
 Now